gitlabhq/gitlabhq/doc/api/notes.md

 # Notes API

-Notes are comments on snippets, issues or merge requests.
+Notes are comments on snippets, issues, merge requests or epics.

 ## Issues